OUR VISION & MISSION:

 The environment is very important to us at GGR, as it should be to everyone.
 So, we take broad measures to run our operation as efficiently as possible, as well as to mitigate our footprint on the earth as much as possible.
 We strongly believe that if everyone – manufacturers, service sector businesses, and individuals alike – makes real efforts to minimize impact upon the environment, we can all have a collective positive effect on the world’s climate and living conditions, as well as upon our own personal lives.
 We recognize that not every business is going to be zero-impact, or carbon negative.
 But, it is the collective real actions taken by businesses and individuals within their own controllable environments and lives that can mitigate waste and pollutants and have a true collective improvement for our earth.

-Vinyl records, when taking the entire supply chain and consumer behavior with the end product into account, are some of the least environmentally detrimental consumer goods sold.
-This is in large part because, well, you can enjoy a vinyl record for generations if it is made well and properly cared for!
+Records, when taking the entire supply chain and consumer behavior with the end product into account, are some of the least environmentally detrimental consumer goods sold.
+This is in large part because, well, you can enjoy a well-manufactured record for generations if it is made well and properly cared for!
 Records are a consumer good that is not generally “disposable” — the majority of record buyers keep their records indefinitely, and those who do not typically will sell/donate them vs throwing them in the trash.
 By focusing on making high quality records, we feel that we further ensure that our records are collected and owned for lifetimes.
 An interesting article somewhat related to this subject was published in the Ecologist in 2018.

-Also, the device required to play vinyl records — a turntable — is generally not thrown away.
+Also, the device required to play records — a turntable — is generally not thrown away.
 Most people who invest in a decent turntable will only buy one or two in an entire lifetime – and even when they replace or part ways with it, it is rarely thrown away, but instead typically sold to a new user.
 Contrast this to the devices required for digital entertainment formats such as audio and video streaming, download audio, video games – and how many mobile devices and/or computers a typical consumer goes through in a lifetime (and how few of these are re-purposed or recycled).

 Manufacturing is an essential component to the success of our economy.
 In any manufacturing operation, there is going to be some level of waste/scrap.
-While we can only speak specifically with regard to our operation at GGR, we believe that the manufacture of vinyl records tends to be on the far lower end of potential pollutants than the vast majority of manufacturing operations.
+While we can only speak specifically with regard to our operation at GGR, we believe that the manufacture of records tends to be on the far lower end of potential pollutants than the vast majority of manufacturing operations.

 Fortunately, the vast majority of the scrap and excess materials involved in making the records we ship (print / packaging / vinyl / metal parts / lacquers) are recycled or reused within our operation.
 All paper scrap is recycled, and the lion’s share of scrapped records are recycled within our closed-loop system.
 Additionally, we are a lead-free pressing plant – we deliberately use vinyl formulations which do not have lead as an ingredient.